Getting started with Puhti

 storage with a default quota of 50 GB.
 It is located under

 /projappl/<project>.
 Each user can store up to 10 GB of data in their home directory (

 Moving data from Taito to Puhti

-Taito.csc.fi cluster will be finally closed in June 2020.
-Salvage your important data.
+Taito.csc.fi cluster was finally closed in June 2020.
+The disks are still accessible via datamangler, now is the last change to salvage your important data.

 The new Allas object storage service provides a platform that you can use to store your data that is currently in Taito.
-The new Puhti server, that is replacing Taito, does not provide permanent storage space for research data.
+Puhti does not provide permanent storage space for research data.
 Even if you would continue your work immediately in Puhti, it is good to make a more permanent copy of your data to Allas.
 This is done if you do the data migration from Taito to Puhti through Allas.